 - The pocket on the outside of the “shove-it” flap zips vertically to maximize storage based on the shape of the flap.
 I found this compartment useful for small items, though I would not keep anything valuable in this pocket when wearing the backpack since there is no way to lock it.
 Someone could unzip it and steal items in a crowded setting.

 - The small mesh compartment inside the main compartment is too small.
 I could only fit a few small items in there.
 I would have preferred a little more room, though it would have made the main flap heavy and cause it to flop around.

 - I don’t care for the webbing on the glasses pouch or the Velcro material near the top and bottom of the backup.
 I don’t feel this is the type of backpack where either of these features are useful.
 I would have preferred regular material in these areas and it would make the look of the backpack even less “tactical.”
 This is where the COVRT18 has an advantage.

 - The materials and construction of this backpack are impressive.
-Unless I received a defective pack, I have a feeling it will be able to handle a lot of weight, rough use, and mild rain.
-I just wish it contained a pull-over rain cover like a computer backpack I own.
+Unless I received a defective pack, I have a feeling it will be able to handle a lot of weight, rough use, and harsh treatment.

 - There’s a laptop pouch!
 I love taking a laptop on the road.